wdawson/okta.github.io/_source/_posts/2018-10-30-wordpress-authentication-with-okta.md

 {% img blog/okta-wordpress-sign-in/wordpress-plugin-activated.png alt:"WordPress plugin activated" width:"800" %}{: .center-image }

 Now log out of WordPress and try to log back in!
-When you visit the WordPress login page, instead of the default WordPress username and password fields, you'll see your Okta sign-in widget!
+When you visit the WordPress login page, instead of the default WordPress username and password fields, you'll see your Okta Sign-In Widget!
 Enter your Okta account credentials and you will be logged in to WordPress!

 <iframe width="800" height="500" src="https://www.youtube.com/embed/l8fWJTSDlWo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>